nannanzi/Dynamic-Spectrum-Cartography/README.md

 # Dynamic-Spectrum-Cartography
-Code of numerical results, and real-data validation.
+Code of numerical results, real-world dataset and validation.